lena-kilian/lena-kilian.github.io/abm/index.md

         self.all_agents = all_agents
 ```

 Moreover, the `moveagent` function was changed, to force the agent to move in each iteration.
 Earlier, there was a 0.33 chance that the agent would not move on a given axis.
 To test with certainty that agents can actually move, this was removed in the mock framework.
 Moreover, the ability of agents with a store of 100 units or more to move twice was altered.
-While they are atill able to move twice, the direction of their movement was changed to be identical for both iterations.
+While they are still able to move twice, the direction of their movement was changed to be identical for both iterations.

 ```
     def moveagent(self):